 When you arrive at Crewkerne train station you will need to book a taxi, as there is no taxi stand outside the station.
 Prices may vary, but I used MP taxis.

 The trip from the station or from the town centre takes around 10 minutes depending on the traffic.
 This cost me £9.00 from the Train station to the campsite and I was charged the same price from Crewkerne town centre.

 Having a vehicle is 100% needed if you plan on going off-site to explore.
-There is a car park on-site that visitors can use, just need to make sure that you check your tire pressure as the road leading up to the site is very gravely.
+There is a car park on-site that visitors can use, just need to make sure that you check your tire pressure as the road leading up to the site is very gravelly.

-I would keep the hiking to the campsite.
+I would keep hiking to the campsite.
 I followed google maps and it just wasn’t safe, as it takes you to busy roads with no footpaths, I got to a point where I ended up hitchhiking into Crewkerene town centre, which I have never done in my life but I had no choice.
-(I’m not gonna lie during that time I was genuinely praying that I was not gonna hitchhike with a serial killer, luckily that wasn’t the case and I survived to tell the tale, thanks to the lovely person that stopped for me)
+(I’m not gonna lie during that time I was genuinely praying that I was not gonna hitchhiking with a serial killer, luckily that wasn’t the case and I survived to tell the tale, thanks to the lovely person that stopped for me)